Gender Neutral Fashion Brands to Know & Wear This Winter

-With fashion being one of the most fun, creative forms of self-expression, it seems rather antiquated to us that many brands categorise their clothes into two genders, when in reality, there is much more to gender than simply male and female.
-As the voices of those who do not identify as strictly male or female are slowly (sometimes) being accepted and heard instead of disregarded and ignored, more brands are beginning to catch on and create gender neutral collections to suit these customers.
+With fashion being one of the most creative forms of self-expression, it is somewhat surprising that so many brands categorise their clothes into two genders.
+As the voices of those who do not identify as strictly male or female are slowly being heard, more brands are designing gender neutral collections to suit all.

-9 Gender-Neutral Fashion Brands to Know and Love
+The Gender Neutral Brands to Know & Love

-Gender neutrality was forefront at their recent Spring/Summer 19 show, with bold prints such as red and white stripes and a glorious cowhide design that would work on any and all genders.
-Found in prestige shopping locations across the globe such as Dover Street Market in New York, Galeries Lafayette in Paris, Opening Ceremony in Tokyo, Matches in London alongside Net-A-Porter and Ssense online, Ekhaus Latta designer Mike Eckhaus explains ‘we relate to gender identity a little less aggressively.
+Gender neutrality was at the forefront of this label’s SS19 show, with bold prints such as red and white stripes and a glorious cowhide design that would work on any and all genders.
+Found in prestige shopping locations across the globe such as Dover Street Market in New York, Galeries Lafayette in Paris, Opening Ceremony in Tokyo, Matches in London, as well as Net-A-Porter and Ssense online, Ekhaus Latta designer Mike Eckhaus explains ‘we relate to gender identity a little less aggressively.
 It’s less binary and I think that’s something we have always felt attuned to.’

-Toogood, a beautifully artistic fashion brand created by sisters Faye and Erica Toogood offers sustainable, gender-neutral garments that are inspired by utilitarian workwear.
+Toogood, a beautifully artistic fashion brand created by sisters Erica and Faye, offers sustainable, gender-neutral garments which are inspired by utilitarian workwear.
 Each collection has a backstory, for example, Collection 003 which highlights the importance of embracing one’s individuality and leaving behind conformity and convention.
-We have our eyes on the Toogood Denim collection, entirely designed and constructed in Britain, using Britain’s only selvedge denim fabric and manufactured in a century-old mill in Lancashire before being completed in a London atelier.
-Buy directly from their website, which doubles as a sort of online art exhibition in itself, or find them in Selfridges in London amongst department stores worldwide. t-o-o-g-o-o-d.com
+We have our eyes on their laundered linen trousers, ideal for spring/summer.
+Buy directly from their website – which doubles as a sort of online art exhibition in itself – or find them in London’s Selfridges amongst department stores worldwide.

 For gender-neutral basics ideal for creating a minimalist and stylish capsule wardrobe, look no further than One DNA.
-The emerging designer based in New York City creates ready-to-wear apparel that suits a multitude of body shapes and sizes.
-Getting unisex clothing right is notoriously difficult, but One DNA have hit the nail on the head with their clothes that break down the womenswear/menswear barrier without sacrificing its style DNA. onedna.earth
+The New York-based brand creates ready-to-wear apparel which suits a multitude of body shapes and sizes.
+Getting unisex clothing right is notoriously difficult, but this label has hit the nail on the head with their gender barrier-breaking garments, designed without sacrificing style.

 Artist, photographer, film-maker and designer Rad Hourani celebrates neutrality in the form of genderless fashion and in 2007, started the first gender-neutral unisex collection in fashion history.
 The website welcomes you with undeniably cool pieces including monochrome shirts and jersey turtlenecks, alongside art prints.
-Invest in the cosy-looking coats in time for winter and treat yourself to the cotton caps for bad hair days. radhourani.com
+Invest in the unisex sunglasses in time for summer and treat yourself to the cotton caps for bad hair days.

-Inspired by fashion, music, art and nature, Africa Fashion International Young Designer of the Year in 2014, Rich Mnisi, is a South African based brand showcasing a genderless, contemporary look.
-The NWA-MULAMULA: MOTHER ’18 collection is particularly striking and unique, featuring bold prints, asymmetric hems and flattering shapes that wouldn’t look out of place on a red carpet or equally at the pub.
-Mnisi’s clothes are glamorous and modern and just one piece would infuse anyone’s wardrobe with enough style to make a statement on any street. richmnisi.com
+Inspired by fashion, music, art and nature, Rich Mnisi is a South African-based brand showcasing a genderless, contemporary look; just one Mnisi piece would infuse anyone’s wardrobe with enough style to make a statement on any street.

 London-based design studio Bethnals are the experts at creating denim that is completely undefined by gender.
-Inspired by the diverse cultural hub that is London, Bethnals offer comfortable fits that put a contemporary spin on the classic jean staple.
-Layer on top of the Indigo Max Dungarees, dress up or dress down the Charlie Selvedge jeans and keep warm in the Tommy Borg jacket, all at very reasonable prices. bethnals.com
+Inspired by the diverse cultural hub that is London, the brand offers comfortable fits which put a contemporary spin on the classic jean staple.

-Specialising in sharp asymmetrical cuts and bold colours, Wilde Vertigga is a brand well, for the wild.
-Their range online suits the needs of smart-clothes lovers, with structured coats and shirts, and those who prefer casualwear, with cropped trousers and t-shirts.
-Vertigga.com
+Specialising in sharp asymmetrical cuts and bold colours, Wilde Vertigga is a brand, well, for the wild.
+Their range online suits the needs of smart-clothes lovers, with structured coats and shirts, plus cropped trousers and t-shirts for those who prefer casual wear.